Posted on December 18, 2021 in Criminal Defense

 Determining where you can and cannot live is far too serious to risk getting it wrong.
 Accidentally living too close to a school can result in new misdemeanor and even felony charges.
-If you need help figuring out how the 1000 foot restriction applies, contact a criminal defense lawyer.
+If you need help figuring out how the 1000 foot restriction applies, contact a Phoenix criminal lawyer like Craig Orent.

 Under Arizona Revised Statute 13-3727, all Level III Offenders are prohibited from living within 1,000 feet of any school or child care facility.
 The state of Arizona assigns convicted sex offenders and individuals convicted of a dangerous crime against children a risk score as follows: